Stimulus Payment Information

-As many of our customers are beginning to receive a third round of stimulus payments, please note that PrimeSouth Bank is unable to check the status of our customers' stimulus payments.
+As many of our customers are beginning to receive stimulus payments, please note that PrimeSouth Bank is unable to check the status of our customers' stimulus payments.
 However, you can check your account to see if it is pending in your online banking or your mobile app.

 For more information and to check the status of your payment with the IRS, visit: https://www.irs.gov/coronavirus/get-my-payment